JThorneX/gatsby-blog/README.md

 [Various tutorials](https://www.gatsbyjs.com/docs/tutorial/getting-started/) and [how to guides](https://www.gatsbyjs.com/docs/adding-tags-and-categories-to-blog-posts/) from Gatsby's website.
 Much of the logic for the dynamic components and pages is from the starter blog found [here](https://github.com/gatsbyjs/tutorial-example).
 The how to guide I followed to add tags I had to refactor to use MDX that was used in the started blog as they started using Remark in the how to guide but the basic logic is from there.
 If I ever have enough entries to warrant it, I will add pagination from their [guide on that](https://www.gatsbyjs.com/docs/adding-pagination/).

+For the hamburger menu, I didn't want to do a library just so I can understand the basic mechanics of it with one from scratch.
+I found [this one](https://codesandbox.io/embed/github/gianlucaquaranta92/Shortly/tree/master/?fontsize=14&hidenavigation=1&theme=dark), and picked out the parts of code I needed and with some troubleshooting was able to fit in nicely.

 ### License

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)